No Hard Feelings

 From information designer and illustrator Liz Fosslien and organizational designer Mollie West Duffy: No Hard Feelings, a wickedly funny interactive guide to un-repressing your emotions at work, finding constructive channels even for jealousy and anxiety, demystifying digital interactions and coworker communication styles, and ultimately allowing readers to be the same person in work and in life.

+Click this link to receive a special pre-order incentive: The No Hard Feelings illustrated guide to digital communication.
 For book updates and to learn more about our behind-the-scenes writing and publishing process, sign up for our newsletter below!

 “No Hard Feelings is both a charming, sparkling read and a clear-eyed roadmap to harnessing the things that make us most human into tools that will make you more productive, effective, and happier at work.
 A must read for every leader and every aspiring leader.” —Laszlo Bock, CEO of Humu and author of Work Rules!

 “No Hard Feelings dispels the myth that there's no place for emotions at work.
 You can't communicate clearly unless you're aware of your own emotions, and the emotions you're sparking in others.
 You can't build productive relationships at work if you're showing up like a robot.
 This book will help you build the emotional discipline you need to succeed.” —Kim Scott, author of Radical Candor

 “If you’ve ever thought it’s best to check your emotions at the office door, this book will change your mind.
 It’s full of lively illustrations and practical examples to show how you can harness emotions to become more creative, collaborative, and productive.” —Adam Grant, author of Originals, Give and Take, and Option B with Sheryl Sandberg